Frank Whittle: Financial difficulty

 Earlier, in January, when the company formed, Henry Tizard, the rector of Imperial College London and chairman of the Aeronautical Research Committee (ARC), had prompted the Air Ministry's Director of Scientific Research to ask for a write-up of the design.
 The report was once again passed on to Griffith for comment, but was not received back until March 1937 by which point Whittle's design was well along.
 Griffith had already started construction of his own turbine engine design and, perhaps to avoid tainting his own efforts, he returned a somewhat more positive review.
 However, he remained highly critical of some features, notably the use of jet thrust.
-The Engine Sub-Committee of ARC studied Griffith's report, and decided to fund his effort instead.
+The Engine Sub-Committee of ARC studied Griffith's report, and decided to fund Griffith's effort instead.
 Given this astonishing display of official indifference, Falk and Partners gave notice that they could not provide funding beyond £5,000.

 Nevertheless, the team pressed ahead, and the Power Jets WU (Whittle Unit, or W.U.) engine began test runs on 12 April 1937.
 Initially, the W.U. showed an alarming tendency to race out of control, due to issues with the fuel injection, before stable speeds were reached.
 However, by August, Whittle acknowledged a major reconstruction effort was needed to solve the combustion problem and compressor efficiency.

 On 9 July, Falk & Partners gave the company an emergency loan of £250.
 On 27 July, Falk's option expired, but they agreed to continue financing Power Jets by loan.
 Also in July, Whittle's post-graduate stay at Cambridge was over, but then he was placed on the Special Duty List so he could work full-time on the engine.
 On 1 November, Williams, Tinling and Whittle took control of Power Jets.
 Whittle was promoted to squadron leader in December.
 Tizard pronounced it "streaks ahead" of any other advanced engine he had seen, and managed to interest the Air Ministry enough to fund development with a contract for £5,000 to develop a flyable version.
 However, it was not until March 1938 that a contract was signed, when Power Jets became subject to the Official Secrets Act, limiting the ability to raise additional funds.
 In January 1938, BTH invested £2,500.